Dantu, Zhenjiang

 Dantu District (丹徒区 (丹徒區, Dāntú Qū)) is one of three districts of Zhenjiang, Jiangsu province, China.
 A development called Dantu New City was constructed in the district and was underoccupied since around 2005 and criticized as a ghost city by international media.
 However, since 2013 the development has been filling up with residents with many operating shops and offices, becoming a functional suburb of urban Zhenjiang.

 There are two islands that belong to Dantu, in addition to the Yangtze River at the north it has a town.
 It is bordered to the east by the Jiajiang neighborhood in Yangzhong.
 To the south-east lies Danyang and to the west is Jurong.
 The Yangtze River borders Dantu to the north.

-The district covers an area of 748.8 square kilometers and as of 2003 had a population of 370,000.
+The district covers an area of 748.8 square kilometers and by 2020, had a population of 347,264.
 The postal code for Dantu is 212100.

 Administrative divisions

 In the present, Dantu District has 1 subdistrict and 6 towns.